-Academia Industry Day (AIMday), is an innovative academic-industry networking event devised and developed by the University of Uppsala.
+Academia Industry Day (AIMday) is an innovative academic-industry networking event devised and developed by the University of Uppsala.
 Each event has a highly focused and efficient meeting format.

 The unique AIMday format – a question, one hour, a group of experts – has proven successful in finding useful contacts, collaborations, and new paths to solutions to organizations’ questions.
+Companies can participate by submitting questions for academics to answer, while academics can participate by signing up to answer one or more questions.

 Due to our ageing population there is an urgent need to improve healthcare systems, deliver better community-based healthcare and to develop innovative methods/technologies for self-management of health, in parallel with promotion of healthy living and support of active ageing.
 AIMday Ageing will bring together healthcare researchers and practitioners to discuss these key issues.